 The Solicitors Legal Skills module can be taken across 10, 20 or 40 weeks.
 The course content and learning approach is the same, but you can choose the number of hours that you wish to learn each week depending on your experience and work and life circumstances.

-Solicitors Legal Skills Intensive: Full-time, 10 weeks
+Solicitors Legal Skills Intensive: Full-time, 10 week course

 The 10-week course is considered full-time, as you will be learning on average 30-35 hours a week.
 We would recommend this course if you are able to be a full-time student or work part-time, and have already passed the SQE1 assessment or have an SRA exemption, which includes previously completion of the LPC.
 This course is very intensive and if you are working full-time, you may find you don’t have sufficient time to fully prepare for the SQE2 Assessments.